Capillary/api-documentation/source/includes/_survey.md

 ### Request Parameters
 Parameters | Description
 ---------- | -----------
-surveyId/extRefId* | Provide the survey id or external reference id of the survey for which you want to fetch a specific response response id* | Provide the response id that you want to fetch
+response id* | Provide the response id that you want to fetch